Copyright © 2007-2010, 2011, 2012 Tony Garnock-Jones and 2007-2010 LShift Ltd.

 myService.myServiceProcedure(arg).addCallback(myReplyHandler).addErrorCallback(myErrorHandler);(note that

-and addErrorCallback
+addCallback and addErrorCallback return the

-object for convenience, to allow chaining as seen
+JsonRpcTransaction object for convenience, to allow chaining as seen

 above.)